-Learn to read this report, as it shows you where the big money is flowing.
+Learn to read the Commitment of Traders (COT) report, as it shows you where the big money is flowing.
 It can tip you off to major turning points (extremes) and can also tell you when a trend is sound.
 It can also reveal in what assets the next major trends could be developing.

 By George Papazov